 My research interests and publications have centred on the development of new digital imaging technology, but my main contributions to academic radiology have been in the field of editing and publishing.
-I was a member of the Editorial Board of Clinical Radiology for a number of years, and was Editor-in-Chief from 2006-2010, In the past, I was a member of the editorial boards of Yorkshire Medicine and Radiology Now.
-I’m author or co-author of three textbooks of radiology, and I’ve also written for The Times and The Yorkshire Post.
-More recently, I published this eBook on Amazon, aimed at increasing public understanding of medical issues in the 21st century.
+I was a member of the Editorial Board of Clinical Radiologyfor a number of years, and was Editor-in-Chief from 2006-2010, In the past, I was a member of the editorial boards of Yorkshire Medicine and Radiology Now.
+I’m author or co-author of three textbooks of radiology, I’ve also written for The Times and The Yorkshire Post, and I published this eBook on Amazon, aimed at increasing public understanding of medical issues in the 21st century.

 In retirement, I trained with The British Humanist Association (now rebadged as Humanists UK) to become a humanist celebrant, and I officiated at getting on for a hundred non-religious funerals over several years.
 I then trained in non-religious pastoral care, and became volunteer Humanist Chaplain to Leeds Hospitals, and I’m pleased to say that the Trust has now appointed a full-time paid humanist pastoral carer as part of the chaplaincy team.